Update cookies preferences

 - Alarm is a caught action (e.g. breakdown of valve) that arises, expires, and there is need to take notice of it by the user, by so-called acknowledgment.

-- Event is a simplier type of action (e.g. actions of user) that only arises and there is need just to record it.
+- Event is a simplier type of action (e.g. actions of the user) that only arises and there is need just to record it.

 Both terms are very similar and also have some common methods.
 The PmaAlarmGroup object is designed for one group oof alarms and the PmaEventGroup object for a group of events.
 Such objects can be in the application more than once. (e.g. if you want to separate communication and technological alarms or events from a boiler-room and a drying-room, etc.)